mmoayyed/mmoayyed.github.io/_posts/2016-08-02-cas-gitrepo-maint.md

 If you are a CAS deployer and have started your CAS deployment using a WAR overlay method, this will have **absolutely NO IMPACT** on your deployment and future upgrades.
 None whatsoever.
 Keep building, patching and upgrading.

-If you are a CAS deployer and have started your CAS deployment via building directly from source, you **MIGHT* be in trouble.
-Read on.
+If you are a CAS deployer and have started your CAS deployment via building directly from source, you **MIGHT** be in trouble.
+We certainly recommend all CAS deployments start with the official and suggested deployment strategy, but if you wish to stick to your existing deployment startegy, read on.

 ## What does this mean to developers?